Refl-Spanners: A Purely Regular Approach to Non-Regular Core Spanners: Preliminaries

-In~\cite{MaturanaEtAl2018} it is shown that the classical framework for \emph{regular spanners} with function semantics introduced in~\cite{FaginEtAl2015} can be extended to the schemaless case, i.\,e., vset-automata and regex-formula are extended to the case of schemaless semantics, and it is shown that the basic results still hold (e.\,g., vset-automata are equally powerful as regex-formulas (or vstack-automata) equipped with union, natural join and projection).
+In~\cite{MaturanaEtAl2018} it is shown that the classical framework for \emph{regular spanners} with function semantics introduced in~\cite{FaginEtAl2015} can be extended to the schemaless case, i.\,e., vset-automata and regex-formulas are extended to the case of schemaless semantics, and it is shown that the basic results still hold (e.\,g., vset-automata are equally powerful as regex-formulas when considering the closure under union, projection and natural join, i.e., $ \llbracket \vset \rrbracket^{\{\cup, \pi, \bowtie\}} = \llbracket \regexform \rrbracket^{\{\cup, \pi, \bowtie\}} $).
 However, the string-equality selection operator --- which turns regular spanners into the more powerful core spanners --- is not treated in~\cite{MaturanaEtAl2018}.
 Our definition of the string-equality selection operator given above extends the definition from~\cite{FaginEtAl2015} from the functional to the schemaless case by interpreting $\varsigma^{=}_{\mathcal{Y}}$ to apply only to those variables from $\mathcal{Y}$ that are in the domain of the span-tuple.
 This way of treating undefined variables is natural and also corresponds to how the join operator is extended to the schemaless case in~\cite{MaturanaEtAl2018}.
 Due to~\cite{MaturanaEtAl2018}, we can also in the schemaless case define $\regspanners$ as the class of spanners defined by vset-automata (with schemaless semantics), and we can also define the class of core spanners with schemaless semantics as $\corespanners = \llbracket \regexform \rrbracket^{\{\cup, \pi, \bowtie, \varsigma^{=}\}}$.
 However, to the knowledge of the authors, the core-simplification lemma from~\cite{FaginEtAl2015} has so far not been extended to the schemaless semantics.
-Since we wish to apply the core-simplification lemma in the context of our results (for schemaless semantics), and since this seems to be a worthwhile task in its own right, we show that the core-simplification lemma from~\cite{FaginEtAl2015} holds verbatim for the schemaless case.
+Since we wish to apply the core-simplification lemma in the context of our results for schemaless semantics (see Theorem~\ref{coreSpannersToReflSpannersTheorem}), and since this seems to be a worthwhile task in its own right, we show that the core-simplification lemma from~\cite{FaginEtAl2015} holds verbatim for the schemaless case.
 For those parts of the proof's argument that are not concerned with string-equality selections, we heavily rely on the results from~\cite{MaturanaEtAl2018}.

 \begin{lem}[Core Simplification Lemma] For every $S \in \corespanners$ over $\X$ there are $S' \in \regspanners$, $\Y \subseteq \X$ and $E \subseteq \Pot{\X}$ such that $S = \proj_{\Y}\eqconstr_E(S')$. \end{lem}